The Big Three (English band): Career

 Chambers left in March 1964 and was replaced by Paul Pilnick from Lee Curtis' Allstars.
 Pilnick only stayed a short time before moving on to Tony Jackson & The Vibrations in October 1964, with Ruffley leaving around the same time.

-Various musicians passed through the band after Pilnick left, including bass players John Bradley, Adrian Lord (ex Mojos), and Mike Bankes, whilst Ray Marshall and Howie Casey played saxophone on a trip to Germany.
+Various musicians passed through the band after Pilnick left, including bass players John Bradley, Adrian Lord (ex-Mojos), and Mike Bankes, while Ray Marshall and Howie Casey played saxophone on a trip to Germany.
 Barry Womersley was guitarist for a while, but was replaced by Brian Griffiths during the time that they were managed by Chris Wharton.
-Wharton had hopes of re-enlisting Johnny Gustafson but this came to nothing.
-Hutchinson had played with the Spidermen, but reformed the group with Barry Womersley and Ray Marshall.
+Wharton had hopes of re-enlisting Johnny Gustafson, but this came to nothing.
+Hutchinson had played with the Spidermen, but re-formed the group with Barry Womersley and Ray Marshall.

 Between 1964 and 1966, the line-up consisted of John Hutchinson, Ray Marshall (vocals, bass) and Barry Womersley (lead guitar).
 During 1966 the band folded.
-Hutchinson received an offer to join Kingsize Taylor & the Dominoes but he declined, instead deciding to retire from music.
+Hutchinson received an offer to join Kingsize Taylor & the Dominoes but he declined, and retired from music.

-Arty Davies of 'Liverpool Beat' says that following the demise of the Womersley/Marshall/Hutchinson line-up, a couple of bookings featured the following : Dave Blackstone (lead guitar), Johnny Hutchinson (drums) and Pete Mumford (bass guitar).
+Arty Davies of 'Liverpool Beat' says that following the demise of the Womersley/Marshall/Hutchinson line-up, a couple of bookings featured the following: Dave Blackstone (lead guitar), Johnny Hutchinson (drums) and Pete Mumford (bass guitar).
 There is an apocryphal story in Alan Clayson's book Beat Merchants that Hutchinson packed up his drums after a first set at the Blue Angel, collected his pay and went home, with another drummer taking his place.
 Presumably this was the band's last gig.

 In 1973, Gustafson and Griffiths teamed up with Elton John drummer Nigel Olsson, and Quatermass keyboardist J. Peter Robinson for a reunion album, Resurrection, released on Polydor Records.
 In 1999 Griffiths got together with another former Big Three member, Faron Ruffley, to do a small spot of Big Three numbers at the Merseycats charity night; the drummer for the get-together was Arty Davies (Faron's Flamingos).

 In 2009, RPM Records issued a CD compilation entitled Cavern Stomp.

-In 2017 Bill Kenwright released and toured the sell-out musical Cilla The Musical; The Big Three (played by Jay Osborne, Chris Weeks and Tom Dunlea) appeared in the show and doubled as the show band.
+In 2017 Bill Kenwright released and toured the sell-out musical Cilla The Musical, about Cilla Black; The Big Three (played by Jay Osborne, Chris Weeks and Tom Dunlea) appeared in the show and doubled as the show band.
 Following the tour the three players were 'handed down the baton' to become the next generation of The Big Three by original members Griffiths, Gustafson, and Hutchinson.
-The new Big Three are set to write and release brand new material in early 2020.
+The new Big Three were set to write and release new material in early 2020.

 Johnny Hutchinson died on 12 April 2019.
 He, Gustafson and Griffiths all appear in the film about the band Some Other Guys.